davidrbourke/DVA-C02/S3 Security.md

 ## S3 Object Lamda

-For a scenario where some operation needs to be run on the object extracted from the S3 bucket before it is returned, e.g. an additional analytics application needs to get he object with some data redacted.
+For a scenario where some operation needs to be run on the object extracted from the S3 bucket before it is returned, e.g. an additional analytics application needs to get the object with some data redacted.
 An AWS Lambda can be used, the analytics application requests to the AWS Lambda, the AWS Lamdba extracts the object and redacts the data, and returns the redacted object.
 There are access points between each resource:

 - User application -> S3 Object Lambda Access Point -> AWS Lambda -> S3 Access Point -> S3 Bucket.
 - In this scenario, multiple different lambdas can be setup to perform operations on the S3 Bucket object, without having to maintain separate modified copies of the Object.